Home > Guides > Best digital pianos: Get that premium digital piano sound

 Not as mobile as other options due to size

-Another company at the forefront of digital piano innovation is Korg.
-Their Grandstage model runs on 7 different sound engines that equip you with an armada of fantastic acoustic and electric pianos, organs, vox, clavinet, even Mellotron!
+Like its predecessor it runs on seven different sound engines that equip you with an armada of fantastic acoustic and electric pianos, organs, vox, clavinet, even Mellotron!
+The digital models are next-generation, and the analog models are some of the most authentic thanks to the AL-1 modeling engine.

 The RH3 fully-weighted hammer action provides the feel and response of an authentic high end piano to capture the distinct nuances of your playing.
 It on-board effects include a 3-band EQ, delay, and reverb.
 A Dynamics knob lets you adjust the feel to whatever suits you.
 Smooth Sound Transition technology aids in making sure that all sounds blend together perfectly.